interlay/interlay.github.io/docs/guides/prereq.md

 #### Hardware Wallets

 You can also use your hardware wallet.
-The following are tested and have Bitcoin testnet support:
+The following are tested and have Bitcoin mainnet and testnet support:

 - **Ledger**: https://www.ledger.com/ (Guide: https://coinguides.org/ledger-testnet/)
 - **Trezor**: https://trezor.io/ (Guide: https://wiki.trezor.io/Bitcoin_testnet)

+### 2. Creating a Bitcoin wallet

+Depending on the Bitcoin wallet installed in step 1, follow the instructions in the wallet to create an account.

+## Testnet Faucets

+### 1. Getting testnet DOT

+You can get testnet DOT by clicking on the faucet link in the top bar of https://bridge.interlay.io.

+?> These testnet DOT are only usable on interBTC.
+They are **not real DOT and have no economic value**.

 ### 2. Getting testnet BTC